Tehillat Hashem

 Leather bound version with "770" embossed.

-Tehillat Hashem ("praise of God" in Hebrew) is the name of a siddur (prayer-book, in Hebrew) used for Jewish services in synagogues - and privately - by Hasidic Jews, specifically in the Chabad-Lubavitch community.
+Tehillat Hashem ("praise of God" in Hebrew) is the name of a siddur, prayer-book, used for Jewish services in synagogues - and privately - by Hasidic Jews, specifically in the Chabad-Lubavitch community.

 It follows the Nusach Ari prayer rite.
 The name of the siddur is taken from Psalm 145, verse 21, "Praise of God shall my mouth speak, and all flesh shall bless His holy Name forever and ever."

 It is produced by the Kehot publishing house.

 History

 Title page, 1896 edition of Siddur Torah Ohr.

 The Tehillat Hashem Siddur is based on the Siddur Seder Ha'Avoda, printed in Vilna in 1851, and follows the teachings of Rabbi Isaac Luria (Nusach Ari as above) with corrections and additions from the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson.

 The siddur also features extracts from the Shulchan Aruch HaRav relevant to certain rituals.

 It is considered a variant of Siddur HaRav, or "Siddur Admor HaZakein", edited and published by Rabbi Shneur Zalman of Liadi (1745–1812) the founder of the Chabad-Lubavitch movement.
 It draws, further, on Siddur Torah Ohr, a later edition of Siddur Admor Hazakein.

 See Shneur Zalman of Liadi § Siddur.

 In 1945, an enlarged, completed edition of this siddur was published by the Merkos L'Inyonei Chinuch in Brooklyn, New York for the use of Jewish school students.

 A Siddur also entitled Tehillas Hashem was published in Rostov-on-Don, Russia in 1918–1920.